annachant/Zillow-Time-Series-Project/README.md

 With a successful implmentation of our baseline model and procedure, we created a function which took all of our Houston area zips and ran the modeling on each zip, and stored the predictions in a dictionary.

-To evaluate our models, we sorted the zip codes by the dollar amount return on investment (ROI) on the training set.
+To evaluate our models, we sorted the zip codes by the dollar amount projected increase on the training set.
 Those zip codes were:

 77060 - Aldine area (forecasted increase of ~24% over 3 years)